Portulacaria armiana: Description

 Within the genus Portulacaria, it is most closely related to its sister-species Portulacaria namaquensis.

 Distribution

-Its natural habitat is the lower reaches of the Orange River valley, on the border between Namibia and South Africa.
+Its natural habitat is the lower reaches of the Orange River valley of Namibia, near the border with South Africa.
 In this extremely arid, winter-rainfall area, it favours mildly acidic sands on high granite outcrops.

 It grows in full sun in extremely well-drained soil, and can be propagated by seed or cuttings.